chakra-ui/chakra-ui/packages/checkbox/migration.md

 <Checkbox iconSize="1rem">Option</Checkbox>
 ```

-- Support for `iconSize` prop to customize the size of the check icon
+- Support for `labelSpacing` prop to customize the spacing between the checkbox and label text

 ```jsx
 <Checkbox labelSpacing="1rem">Option</Checkbox>
 ```

-- The `useCheckbox` hook is exported with state and focus management logic for use in create tailor made checkbox component for your application
+- The `useCheckbox` hook is exported with state and focus management logic for use in creating tailor-made checkbox component for your application

 CheckboxGroup